 How do you typically start your planning process for a new project?
 If it entails drawing straws for who has to write on the whiteboard, this post will help.

-Let’s start by stating the obvious: planning a project is difficult.
+Let’s start by stating the obvious: planning and managing a project is difficult.
 Too often, after loads of meetings and conversations you’re left with scattered notes, whiteboard photos, email threads, Post-its on your monitor – and no solid plan.
 Been there, done that?

 How mind maps can help jumpstart your projects